Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 Since building a plan for automation testing is a big undertaking, you don't have to go into every detail.

-Instead, name a few important aspects of a test plan—for example, talk about how the plan should describe how the tests will be designed, how they will be executed, how defects will be managed, and what the test automation reporting will look like.
+Instead, name a few essential aspects of a test plan—for example, how the plan should describe how the tests will be designed, how they will be executed, how defects will be managed, and what the test automation reporting will look like.

 Use cases describe the cause and effect of a function.
-It makes sure that the user action and the system response are talking to each other properly.
+It ensures that the user action and the system response are talking to each other properly.

 The test strategy outlines the plan for the testing stage of software development.